 This white paper provides an overview of the IFRS 16 standard, the impact it will have on your organization, and what to consider as you begin your transition from IAS 17 to IFRS 16.

-New ASC 842 and IFRS 16 lease accounting for real estate and assets
+Lease Accounting - The new FASB, GASB, and IFRS standards for real estate and assets

 Leasing is a common financial solution that enables companies to use real estate properties, assets and equipment without initial investments and large initial cash outflows.
 Leasing is also a common practice to increase portfolio flexibility and to free up financing for investments in the core business.

-The new regulatory lease accounting standards ASC 842 and IFRS 16 set forth by the US-based Financial Accounting Standards Board (FASB) and allied International Accounting Standards Board (IASB) drastically change the way leases are treated in accounting and have large impacts on a company’s balance sheet and financial position.
+The regulatory lease accounting standards ASC 842, GASB 87, and IFRS 16 set forth by the US-based Financial Accounting Standards Board (FASB), Governmental Accounting Standards Board (GASB), and allied International Accounting Standards Board (IASB) drastically changed the way leases are treated in accounting and have large impacts on a company’s balance sheet and financial position.